o3de/o3de.org/content/docs/contributing/to-code/git-workflow.md

     ![An O3DE contribution pull request in a green approved state.](/images/contributing/to-code/code-pr-accepted.png)

-    The SIG owner (or a delegate) can then merge your pull request into `o3de/main`, and you're done!
+    The SIG maintainer (or a delegate) can then merge your pull request into `o3de/main`, and you're done!
 Nice!

 ### Reviews and feedback on pull requests

-The SIG owner can request changes by providing feedback.
+The SIG maintainer/reviewer can request changes by providing feedback.
 You should engage with the comments and make any valid corrections or updates to your code contribution on the same branch.
 If the automated review (AR) fails, review the errors, make any necessary fixes, and update the pull request on the same branch.

 ![An example of a failed AR check in a pull request.](/images/contributing/to-code/code-ar-failed.png)

-If you do not make the changes to pass the AR, or ignore the code review feedback, the SIG owner may reject the changes in the pull request by marking it closed.
+If you do not make the changes to pass the AR, or ignore the code review feedback, the SIG maintainer may reject the changes in the pull request by marking it closed.